garyfnbusey/face_blur_app/README.md

 # face_blur_app

+Blurs faces in **images or videos**.
+Can exclude a face if desired.

-Python app w/ GUI to select faces to blur from a directory of **images or videos**.
-Can determine blur strength.
+Use GUI to select faces to blur from a directory.
+Adjust blur strength with slider if needed.
 The blurred faces will not overlap the excluded subject (for the most part...)

 ![GUI.png](sample/GUI.png)